Who we are

 The initiative to establish PICUM was taken by several grassroots organisations from Belgium, the Netherlands, and Germany who provided assistance to undocumented migrants in the area of housing, healthcare, labour rights and education.
 With the development of the European Union's Common Integration Programme, initiated following the 1999 Tampere Agreement, these organisations found a real vacuum at European policy level regarding the humanitarian concerns of undocumented migrants.
 PICUM was established to ensure that E.U. policies aimed at immigration management conformed to member states' obligations under regional and international human rights standards.

 PICUM's network has significantly expanded since its creation in 2001, and the organisation has played a key role in raising the profile of undocumented migrants in Europe.
-PICUM now leads an independent network of 149 member organisations and over 150 individual members providing humanitarian support and assistance to undocumented migrants in 38 countries across Europe and in other global regions.
+PICUM now leads an independent network of 155 member organisations providing humanitarian support and assistance to undocumented migrants in 30 countries across Europe and in other global regions.